GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[complex-chart] generative-ai-global-research-report-113914.md

 **Bryan Harris, Executive Vice President and CTO at SAS**

+“With any new technology, organizations must navigate a discovery phase, separating hype from reality, to understand the complexity of real-world implementations in the enterprise.
+We have reached this moment with generative AI.”

 ---

 # Insight 4:
-Identify your best GenAI use case to deliver speedy return on investment.
+**Identify your best GenAI use case to deliver speedy return on investment.**

 The first step in successfully deploying GenAI is to identify high-impact use cases for the technology, which helps deliver a measurable return on investment as quickly as possible.

 ---

-### c.
+## c.
 Technological integration: Ensuring that your systems and tools do not limit GenAI’s potential

 At best, GenAI is seamlessly embedded within an organization’s processes and systems.
 But many companies struggle to integrate the technology with their existing tasks and tools.

 Our research finds that:

 - Almost half (47%) of decision makers report that they do not have appropriate tools to implement GenAI.
 - Four in 10 (41%) are experiencing compatibility issues when they try to combine GenAI with their current systems.
 - Half of decision makers (52%) are encountering obstacles in using public and proprietary data sets effectively.